karma4u101/FoBo/README.md

 Base css file

-- bootstrap.css
+- bootstrap.css (all versions)

 Extra css files

-- bootstrap-responsive.css (only in 2.0.0)
+- bootstrap-responsive.css (all versions except v1.4.0)

 All in one Script

-- bootstrap.js
+- bootstrap.js (all versions)

-Alternative separate script files
+Alternative separate script files (not supported in v2.0.4)

 - bootstrap-alerts.js (v1.4.0)
 - bootstrap-alert.js (v2.0.0)